 - Questionnaires are not always validated, which means that the questionnaire was not tested to see if the questions it contains will produce reliable answers.

-- Cross-sectional studies, such as those performed by Burris and Cerman, only capture information about a specific moment in time.
+- Cross-sectional studies, such as the one performed by Cerman and colleagues, only capture information about a specific moment in time.
 For example, participants were asked about their milk-drinking habits at the time.
 The questionnaires did not include questions about how much milk they drank in the past or about how much milk they planned to drink in the future.
-Cross-sectional study results do not provide insight into past trends, nor do they indicate what trends may be in the future.2-6
+Cross-sectional study results do not provide insight into past trends, nor do they indicate what trends may be in the future.2,3,7-9

 None of these studies are RCTs and, therefore, cannot establish whether there is a causal link between dairy and acne.
 The observational results, however, do tend to suggest that dairy intake may influence acne in some way.

 The Science: Dairy's Effect on Chemical Processes in the Body and Acne Formation

 "Metabolism" describes the chemical processes that occur in the body to help it survive and function appropriately.
 Certain foods can boost your metabolism, while some types of foods can slow it down.